Dental A Team with Kiera Dent

 Hiring Dental Staff Starts With Your Story

-This is a Dental A Team-style approach to writing hiring ads that attract the right people and repel the wrong ones.
+This is a Dental A Team approach to writing hiring ads that attract the right people while naturally filtering out the wrong ones.

 Start With Who the Practice Really Is

-Before writing a single sentence of an ad, get clear on identity.
-Most practices skip this and jump straight to job duties, pay, and hours.
+Before writing a single line of a hiring ad, it is important to get clear on the practice’s identity.
+Many practices skip this step and go straight to listing job duties, pay, and hours.
+The result is an ad that sounds like every other one in town.

 Let Google Reviews Do the Heavy Lifting